Leandroscholz/Neubias-Bise-Documentation/Entry-info-standard.rst

 * "BASIC DETAILS":
 * "DETAILED":
 * "HIGHLY DETAILED":
-* "COMPREHENSIVE": Such entries would provide relevant information to users of all backgrounds and are useful resources
+* "COMPREHENSIVE": Such entries would provide relevant information to users of all backgrounds and are useful resources.
+The entry attributes will link to information such as a repository, reference publication, training material and will potentially have several related Biological terms, EDAM-Bioimaging Operations and Topics.